 Where Should You Keep Your Money?

-Meanwhile, plenty of people don't realize the number of options available to keep the rest of their money organized, or the purpose that different accounts may have.
+Meanwhile, plenty of people don't realize the growing number of options available to keep the rest of their money organized, or the purpose that different accounts may have.

 When you need access to your money right away for daily expenses, it's wise to keep it in your checking account so you can use your debit card to pay for things.
 (Alternatively, of course, you can just carry cash and keep it in your wallet.)